Interest Policy and banking arrangements in relation to monies held on behalf of clients.

 The firm does not pay the full rate of interest that it earns on general client funds as this is an enhanced rate that the firm can secure from holding large levels of client funds in aggregate.

-In determining the period over which interest is to be calculated we will accrue interest on cleared funds from the day following receipt, and for uncleared funds five days after receipt into the general client bank account of the firm.
+In determining the period over which interest is to be calculated we will accrue interest on cleared funds from one week following receipt, and for uncleared funds one week following clearance.

-In the event that the calculated total interest due to the client on a specific matter is less that £20, or if the sum in our client account is less than £20,000, then no interest will be payable to the client, as it is considered that such a sum may be reasonably retained by the firm to cover the administrative cost of managing client funds.
+In the event that the calculated total interest due to the client on a specific matter is less than £45, then no interest will be payable to the client, as it is considered that such a sum may be reasonably retained by the firm to cover the administrative cost of managing client funds.